Forgemind-git/Office-setup/README.md

 - A pre-built n8n workflow to help you get started fast
 - Easy-to-follow instructions and video walkthroughs
+- ESP code files to replicate the physical connectivity
+- A *PDF guide* to help you get started with this workflow

 ## To import the workflow to your n8n
 * Go to the 3 dots in the top right corner after creating a workflow.